subtl3ty7/Coin-Game-Strategy/README.md

 There are two important methods here.
 One is naiveGame(Integer[] bowls) and uses a naive approach to finish the game.
 Other is dynGame(Integer[] bowls) which uses Dynamic Programming to approach the overlapping subproblems and their optimal solution. bowls is an unsorted array which every array index is a bowl and contains number of coins.

+-Running the test class begins a command prompt which asks for user to choose one of available .csv datas to run and test the algorithm.

+-Own datas can be put into the folder "instances".

+-After finishing testing, program saves the .csv solution in "solutions" folder.

+-To evaluate the solution, simply open the plot.html file under "evaluation" folder and upload the solution file there.

+-Evaluation function compares solutions Naive Approach and Dynamic Programming Approach.